larskristianhaga/spam-phishing-sites/README.md

-# Spam Phishers
+# Spam Phishing Sites

-A template application that uses Playwright to spam sites that are trying to phish for information with fake user data.
+A template application used to spam sites that are trying to phish for information with fake user data.

+Uses [Playwright](https://playwright.dev/) to automate the process of filling out forms on phishing sites.
+Uses [Mockaroo](https://www.mockaroo.com/) to generate fake user data.

 Mockdata is located under `src/main/resources/mockdata.json`.

-New mockdata can be created using [mockaroo](https://www.mockaroo.com/).

 ## Useful commands